 The further one deviates from the usual accepted processes, the greater the risk that the outcome may be challenged on grounds of fairness or due process

 However, the most prevalent roadblock thrown up by far is the alleged perpetrator’s refusal to cooperate with the investigation on the pretext of covid-19 concerns.
 We have encountered numerous individuals who have not only refused to attend interviews on the basis that such meetings were in breach of covid-19 regulations, but who have also declined to attend virtual meetings on the basis that such meetings were not sufficiently secure (eg, the individual had no way of ascertaining who else was present in the interviewer’s room, the video call could be hacked by the complainant, or the interview would be recorded and subsequently used against the individual).
 Of course, some of these issues, such as third parties being present during the interview or unauthorised recording, cut both ways and could be equally (or even more) concerning to the employer.
-While workarounds are certainly possible and have been utilised in the appropriate circumstances, we should caution that the further one deviates from the usual accepted processes, the greater the risk that the outcome may be challenged on grounds of fairness or due process.
+While workarounds are certainly possible and have been utilised in the appropriate circumstances, we should caution that the further one deviates from the usually accepted processes, the greater the risk that the outcome may be challenged on grounds of fairness or due process.

 We have been involved in several cases where the perpetrators had sought to overturn the decision of the internal disciplinary tribunal on the basis that the investigations were not carried out in strict compliance with company policy.
 In one case, the perpetrator argued that the disciplinary policy required any interviews to be carried out “in person with a note-taker present”.
-As the note-taker had dialled in remotely via Zoom in that case, the policy had not been complied with.
+As the note-taker had dialed in remotely via Zoom in that case, the policy had not been complied with.
 In other cases, the perpetrators alleged that their treatment at the hands of the investigators was oppressive and that they were not given a fair opportunity to be heard, which then caused them to suffer mental and emotional distress.

 It would be unfair for us to comment on the veracity of these allegations in a broad-brush manner, as the facts of each case are distinct.
 That being said, it was clear to us that the majority of these allegations were raised as a form of retaliation, to dissuade the company from taking any further action in respect of the sexual harassment complaint.
 In our view, therein lies the conundrum companies face.
 On the one hand, employers have a legal obligation to investigate wrongdoing and protect employees from harassment and fear.
 On the other hand, any investigation into the actions of an individual carries a corresponding risk to the employer if the investigation was not conducted in a proper or legally defensible manner.
 Unfortunately, savvy employees are alive to this and have not hesitated to deploy such tactics when facing down an investigation into their conduct.